 - Declaration on the absence of conflict of interest according a pre-defined form.

-Once the candidate has decided to submit electronically his/her application, changing and adding data before the end of the selection phase is no longer possible.
+Once you have decided to submit your application, you may request erasure of your data at any given time.
+Changing and adding data before the end of the selection phase is not possible.

 After the closure of the selection procedure the candidates may request rectification of their data by sending an e-mail message to: firstname.lastname@example.org.
 Such requests will be treated not later than 14 working days following the date of their recording.